 Payers Have an Opportunity to Help with In-Home Care

-Most families today pay for non-clinical in-home care out of pocket, but now health insurance companies, also known as payers, are in a unique position to help solve the problem.
+Most families today pay for non-clinical in-home care out of pocket, but now health insurance companies, also known as payers, are in a unique position to help solve the problem of long-term care.

 Thanks to recent CMS policy changes, payers are uniquely positioned to offer in-home care to Medicare Advantage seniors by incorporating home care into their benefits packages.
-Non-clinical home care gives Medicare Advantage beneficiaries a better quality of life – which can lead to greater independence and improved health – and lower overall healthcare costs.
+Non-clinical home care addresses seniors’ social determinants of health and can give Medicare Advantage beneficiaries a better quality of life, greater independence, improved health, and lower overall healthcare costs.

 A group of researchers in Queens, New York, for example, found strong correlations between housing conditions and senior health.
 They revealed that Medicare beneficiaries given “affordable housing with supportive social services” – including bathing, grooming, and preparing meals – used hospital services less.
 Fewer hospital visits mean lower healthcare costs.
 Therefore, in-home care is win-win for Medicare Advantage beneficiaries and payers.
-Seniors can live healthy lives and benefit from lower hospital readmission rates and payers can benefit from lower healthcare costs.
+Seniors can live healthy lives and benefit from lower hospital readmission rates and Medicare Advantage health insurance plans can benefit from lower healthcare costs.

-Today, home care currently remains outside the larger healthcare ecosystem for many health plans – but that needs to change.
-Now more than ever, it’s time for payers to drive the conversation, enact change, and improve outcomes for Medicare beneficiaries and their families via covered in-home care benefits.
+Today, in-home personal care currently remains outside the larger health insurance ecosystem for many health plans – but that needs to change and is beginning to change.
+Now more than ever, private insurers have the tools and ability to drive the conversation, provide support services, and improve outcomes for Medicare beneficiaries via covered in-home care insurance benefits.